shadetree01010100/snake-python/README.md

 To get a benchmark of random performance for your machine learning needs, run `python agent_random.py`.

-To develop an agent, follow this tutorial and/or the included agents.
+To develop an agent, follow this example and/or the included agents.
 In addition to eating apples, an agent should note which direction is backwards and avoid moving that way to prevent an immediate death.
 ```
 from human_interface import Interface
 from snake import Snake

 game = Snake()
 interface = Interface(